hmgle/passt/test/README.md

     ./demo

-will run the demo cases under `demo`, recording videos as well.
+will run the demo cases under `demo`, with terminal captures as well.

 # Framework